JackSteel97/SteelBot/README.md

 This bot is in Alpha development stages and is subject to frequent changes.
 Currently it is NOT reccommended you add this bot to your own server as it is unstable and not suitable for general usage.

+Watch this space for future releases in late 2022.